MayroseLab/MayroseLab/New_labmates/Cluster introduction.md

 # MayroseLab
 Welcome to the Mayrose Lab Cluster!
 This guide will help you get started with using our cluster.

-For any information about the cluster, here is an IT power guide- https://computing.tau.ac.il/pt_hpc_power
+For any information about the cluster, here is an IT power guide- [https://computing.tau.ac.il/pt_hpc_power](https://hpcguide.tau.ac.il/index.php?title=Main_Page)

 As the first step, make sure you have a user and appropriate permissions.
 If you don't have access yet, please get in touch with the HPC and IT team.

 **Connecting to the Cluster**
 ------
-We usually recommend using mobaXterm as a Linux terminal.
-You can download it here - https://mobaxterm.mobatek.net/download.html
+We usually recommend using mobaXterm as a Linux terminal and VS or pycharm to write progrems and debug You can download mobaXterm here - https://mobaxterm.mobatek.net/download.html

 **SSH Access**